 The introduction of differential taxation system penalizes and discourages anarchic and uncontrolled logging and therefore decreases sensitivity.

 The lack of a legal framework for regulatory policy in the market enables such a situation to arise.
 A corrective measure would be to consider policies that are based on the 'polluter pays' principle.
 In the context of formalizing the wood energy value chain, it appears essential to introduce such a system of differential taxation that penalizes and discourages uncontrolled exploitation.

-From the point of view of ecology and forest policy, the objective should be the establishment of a

-If sustainable production systems become profitable, people are encouraged to invest in forest management.
-These economic incentives and the availability of financial resources represent a kind of adaptive capacity. market price for wood energy that would cover all expenses for an efficient and sustainable forestry economy.
+From the point of view of ecology and forest policy, the objective should be the establishment of a market price for wood energy that would cover all expenses for an efficient and sustainable forestry economy.
 Obviously, this objective can only be achieved if the State defines a proper framework for action suitable for economic actors, by implementing regulatory instruments.
 Annex 9 explains the principle of differential taxation based on an example.